Red Flag Educators

 - Be dedicated to ending sexual violence

-- Serve a one-year commitment as a RFE (fall/spring semester) with eligibility to reapply the following year
+- Serve a one-year commitment as a RFE (fall/spring semester)

 - Be in good disciplinary standing with the University

 - Become CPE Certified

 - Training will be held weekly from 3:00-4:30 on Tuesdays from February 5th through April 12th

 - Please email firstname.lastname@example.org if you have questions about this